nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/email-templates-nuxeo/README.md

 ## Usage

-Use this mail templates for any notification triggered by the `Document.Mail` automation operation or workflow task notifications.
+Use these mail templates for any notification triggered by the `Document.Mail` automation operation or workflow task notifications.

 ## Configuration